|FREE LECTURE: Insider’s Washi! Kozo’s Secrets Exposed|

-|Thursday February 15, 2018|
+|Thursday February 14, 2019|

-|3-Dimensional Paperworks: Origami Tesselations |
+|Fierce Folding: Origami Tesselations |

-|Thursday February 22, 2018|
+|Thursday February 21, 2019|

 They resemble in some ways the patterns found in mosaic tiles from which the root “tessellate” is taken.
 Prepare to be amazed, and to be patient: much folding and unfolding is involved, but the final result entirely justifies the effort.